Development management advice

-- our planning department, as well as to Darlington Borough Council.
+- planners in our planning department, as well as at Darlington Borough Council

 - members of the public

-- government and non-government agencies (for example, the Forestry Commission, Natural England, and utility companies)
+- government and non-government agencies such as the Forestry Commission and Natural England

 What we do

 The HER is a database of all known archaeological sites, excavations and listed buildings and other heritage assets such as registered battlefields, parks and gardens, etc, in County Durham and the Borough of Darlington.
-Once it is established that a development may have an impact on known or potential heritage assets, we will make a recommendation to the planning authority or developer.
-Advice may take the form of:
+Once we have established that the proposals may have an impact on known or potential archaeological remains, we will make a recommendation to the relevant authority or proposer on what needs to happen.